neelsoumya/dsSurvival_bookdown/README.md

 This is a bookdown with executable code demonstrating how to use the dsSurvival package to create privacy preserving survival models in DataSHIELD. dsSurvival builds privacy preserving survival models.

 DataSHIELD is a platform for federated analysis of private data.
-This package can be used to build survival models, Cox proportional hazards models and Cox regression models.
+This package can be used to build survival models, Cox proportional hazards models or Cox regression models.

 The complete bookdown is available here: